Posted on Wednesday 04 December 2019

 We all want to get better at managing our finances—but if you don’t know where to begin, financial health can be a goal that feels way out of reach.

 Luckily, there are plenty of tried and true rules out there that can work for you.
 Even better, you don’t have to be a financial genius to understand how they work and to start putting them into practice.
+Some are easy like getting a fast payday loan, some are a little complicated.

 Without a doubt, the hardest part about making a change is simply getting started.
 The best way to set yourself up for financial success is to understand where your financial health is right now, in this moment.
 Getting a picture of your financial health could include: